The following post is from Michelle of Mommy Misadventures – The Dangers of Oversharing on Social Media

 If you really love sharing photos and updates, apps like Path that allow you to share just with your loved ones may be a better option than the more open Facebook or Twitter.

 Most importantly of all, be selective about what you share.
+Don’t overshare.
 Status updates and check-ins can make it easy to track your movements.
-Photo updates that show valuable or expensive things in your home or perhaps information about your home’s layout can be very valuable indeed to a would-be thief.
+Photo updates showing valuable or expensive things in your home or perhaps information about your home’s layout can be very valuable to a would-be thief.
 Think twice before updating your profile with potentially risky information.

 Could your social profile be giving away too much information?